Bio

 Statement

 My childhood and adolescence in India have played a decisive role in my life as a painter.
-I grew up in a beautiful city with architecture from earlier centuries and my daily life as a child was saturated with vast doses of the natural world, Indian mythology and several different religions.
+I grew up in a beautiful city with architecture from earlier centuries and my daily life as a child was saturated with the natural world, Indian mythology and several different religions.
 I emigrated to the US as a teenager and eventually became a lawyer.
 However, once I discovered oil painting and printmaking, there was no turning back.

 My work explores the universal in being human within an ecosystem of many species.
 Color, texture and the neverending mysteries of paint allow me to inhabit this infinite ecology through themes of nature, beauty, alienation and spirituality.
 Painting is the primary medium through which I communicate; however, my creative life is opportunistic and goes where it will.
 In addition to painting on different mediums and printmaking, I have painted a City of Berkeley mural and am currently creating a show in virtual reality with the final goal of producing it as an immersive for the wider public.
-All my work draws inspiration from music and art history; I am also drawn to ancient cultures (Vedic, Egyptian, Greek, Roman etc.) for an understanding of contemporary experience.
+All my work draws inspiration from music and art history; I am also drawn to ancient cultures (Vedic, Egyptian, Greek, Roman etc.) for an understanding of the contemporary experience.
 My goal as an artist is to experience and express the poetic, inchoate and eternal.